How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 8 Available Options for your Next Property Purchase - Property Asset Progression Plan

-If you are looking to only own one property, the route that you will take would be to upgrade your apartment, likely a HDB flat, to a condominium.
-You have the choice of purchasing either a private condominium, or an executive condominium.
-But based upon your financial ability, it determines whether you will use your personal savings or not.
-If you are financially stable, you may be able to keep your personal savings while you purchase either a private condominium or an executive condominium.
-However, if you have budget restrictions and are not able to fully cover the costs after loans and the use of funds in your CPF, you may have to utilise your personal savings.
+If you are looking to own only one property, the route would be to upgrade your home, likely a HDB flat, to a condominium.
+You have the choice of purchasing either a private condominium or an executive condominium.
+Based on your financial ability, you will decide whether to use your personal savings.
+If you are financially stable, you may be able to keep your personal savings while buying either a private condominium or an executive condominium.
+However, if you have budget constraints and cannot fully cover the costs after loans and CPF, you may have to use your personal savings.

-While owning only one property will be less costly, keep in mind that owning two properties enables you to earn passive income.
-You will be able to rent out your HDB apartment and in doing so may aid you in the repayment of your loans over time.
+While owning only one property is less costly, keep in mind that owning two properties enables you to earn rental income.
+You will be able to rent out your HDB flat, which may aid you in repaying your loans over time, bearing in mind the higher non-owner-occupier property tax noted above.

 Key Condo Purchase Considerations